-If you’re wanting a Facebook group with other like-minded mom entrepreneurs to provide support, accountability, etc, then check out The Liberated Mommy FB group.
+If you’re wanting a Facebook group with other like-minded mom entrepreneurs to provide support, accountability, etc, then check out the Mama With A Calling group.
 It’s free and I’d love to see you in there.

 Once you connect with some moms that really get what you’re going through, don’t be afraid to vent and use them as a sounding board when things get overwhelming.

 They’ll know exactly how you feel and have their own words of wisdom to share.

 7. Create a Game Plan for Preventing Overwhelming Feelings

 Based on what you figured out from the brain dump session, think of ways to prevent overwhelm from that again.

 Maybe you are trying to be all of the things all at once.
 In that case, try to prioritize tasks.